metabrainz/picard-docs/usage/submit_cluster_as_release.rst

 **5. Complete the submission**

-   Selecting :kbd:`Continue` will open an "Add Release" edit screen with the fields populated with your information.
+   Selecting :guilabel:`Continue` will open an "Add Release" edit screen with the fields populated with your information.
    From here you can check and submit your edit as if you had entered all of the information manually.

    .. note::

-      Before submitting the edit, you should check that all of the information has been correctly entered and that artist and release groups have been matched to existing items as appropriate.
+      Before submitting the edit, you should check that all of the information has been correctly entered in accordance with the `MusicBrainz Style Guides <https://musicbrainz.org/doc/Style>`_ and that the artist and release groups have been matched to existing items as appropriate.
+You should also add an edit note citing the source of the information.

+**Submitting single tracks**

+You can also use this feature to submit a single track as a release or as a non-album track.
+To do this, right-click the file and select either :menuselection:`"Submit file as standalone recording..."` or :menuselection:`"Submit file as release..."` as appropriate.
+Again, be sure to confirm the information has been correctly entered in accordance with the `MusicBrainz Style
+Guides <https://musicbrainz.org/doc/Style>`_ and that the artist and release groups have been matched to existing items as appropriate.
 You should also add an edit note citing the source of the information.

 .. raw:: latex